What constitutes a “Theft Crime?”

 What should you do?

 An experienced Ohio criminal defense attorney is the best advocate if you have been accused of theft.
-The practitioners at Williams, Kratcoski & Can have already defended many clients against such accusations, and they stand ready to assist you as well.
+The practitioners at Williams, Kratcoski, Griffin & Can, LLC have already defended many clients against such accusations, and they stand ready to assist you as well.

 Thefts are relatively broadly defined under Ohio law.
 Related charges may include burglary, breaking and entering, forgery, embezzlement, and robbery.
 Being accused of any of these crimes may mean that you are facing even stiffer penalties that could affect your life for years to come.
 Your best option is to find a skilled defense attorney without delay.